The-Foreigners/The-Foreigners.github.io/objectives.md

 - Investigate the Hommlet moathouse and it's rumored riches.

 - Learn history of Mealton the Great, what caused the Great Cataclysm?
-  - Question Norcan (sp?) 'the Blue Rider', former court wizard.
+  - Question Norcan 'the Blue Rider', former court wizard, and offer him the Mealton tapestry.

 ## Goals